Deadwood, South Dakota Sportsbooks

 South Dakota mobile sports betting

-Mobile sports betting is not legal in South Dakota.
+Statewide mobile sports betting is not legal in South Dakota.
 A bill that would have permitted it failed to pass in the 2021 state legislature.
+An attempt to put mobile sportsbooks on the South Dakota 2022 ballot failed in the legislature.
 Currently, sports bets must be made at Deadwood or tribal casinos.

 Deadwood, South Dakota sports betting FAQ